tinted-theming/home/builder.md

       output: output-directory-name

     additional:
-      styles: [base16]
+      supported-systems: [base16]
-      filename: "output-directory-name/{{ scheme-style }}-{{ scheme-slug }}.file-extension"
+      filename: "output-directory-name/{{ scheme-system }}-{{ scheme-slug }}.file-extension"

 This example specifies that a Builder is to parse two template files: `templates/default.mustache` and `templates/additional.mustache`. `extension` defines the extension of the file that will be produced by a Builder, e.g. `base16-default-dark.file-extension`, and `output` defines the output directory that will be created within the template repository's root directory where the processed templates will be created, e.g. `output-directory-name/base16-default-dark.file-extension`.
-The `styles` key defaults to an array containing only `base16` and limits which schemes will be built for these templates.
+The `supported-systems` key defaults to an array containing only `base16` and limits which schemes will be built for these templates.

 If more control over the output filename is needed, `filename` can be used.
 It defines a mustache template which returns a filename relative to the template repository's root directory.
 All the template variables listed below are available.